henrytseng/angular-state-router/README.md

 ### Initialization

-Initialization occurs when the application is kicked-started.  `$location.url()` will be checked for an initial location during initialization, if $location.url() has not been set then an alternative default initial location is used if it exists.
+Initialization occurs automatically when the application is kicked-started.

+`$location.url()` will be checked for an initial location during initialization, if $location.url() has not been set then an alternative default initial location is used if it exists.

+The initialization process is as follows:

+1. Configuration Phase
+	- Define states
+	- Optionally define "initial location"
+2. Run Phase
+	- Initialization, during application kick-started
+	- Initial state set as `$location.url()`, if not empty
+	- Initial state falls back to "initial location"

 An initialization `$stateInit` event is broadcasted on `$rootScope`.